Semiparametric logistic regression for inference on relative vaccine efficacy in case-only studies with informative missingness: Problem formulation and population estimand of interest

 We define $\mathbb{T}$ as the set of all possible infection times.
-Each individual in the target population $\mathcal{P}$ is represented by the unobserved (full) data structure $O_F \equiv (W, A, T, W_T, J) \sim P_F$, where $W \in \mathbb{R}^d$ denotes baseline covariates determined before the base time $t=0$, $A$ is a binary indicator taking value 1 if the individual was vaccinated before the time of infection, $T$ is the time of the individual's first viral infection after the monitoring site at $t=0$, $W_T$ represents post-vaccination covariates, and $J$ is a binary feature of the viral infection that only applies to infected individuals (a "mark" feature).
+Each individual in the target population $\mathcal{P}$ is represented by the unobserved (full) data structure $O_F \equiv (W, A, T, W_T, J) \sim P_F$, where $W \in \mathbb{R}^d$ denotes baseline covariates determined before the base time $t=0$, $A$ is a binary indicator taking value 1 if the individual was vaccinated before the time of infection, $T$ is the time of the individual's first viral infection after the monitoring site at $t=0$, $W_T$ represents post-infection covariates measured upon visiting the monitoring site, and $J$ is a binary feature of the viral infection that only applies to infected individuals (a ``mark" feature).
 We also define the time-dependent vaccination status indicator $A(t)$, which takes the value 1 if the individual is considered vaccinated immediately before time $t$.
 We allow $A(t)$ to change from 1 to 0, modeling vaccine efficacy waning coarsely.
-In this manuscript, we assume $J$ represents the indicator variable that the infection-causing virus is of a specific strain and ignore the possibility of multiple distinct strains causing infection.
-Examples of baseline covariates $W$ include age, sex, race, ethnicity, history of previous infection, and living location.
+In this manuscript, we assume $J$ represents the indicator variable that the infection-causing virus is of a specific strain, and assume that multiple distinct strains do not cause infection, which is supported for COVID-19.
+Examples of baseline covariates $W$ include age, sex, history of previous infection, and living location.
 If $A$ is a binary variable representing two different vaccines, $W$ may also include time since vaccination and other shared vaccine characteristics.